-Homage Ceremony

-Source: JAMES HENRY BREASTED & JAMES HARVEY

-ROBINSON, 1 OUTLINES OF EUROPEAN HISTORY 399 (1914).
+Homage Ceremony Source: JAMES HENRY BREASTED & JAMES HARVEY ROBINSON, 1 OUTLINES OF EUROPEAN HISTORY 399 (1914).

-5 The ceremony of homage, recorded by the 13th-century jurist and ecclesiastic Henry de Bracton, required the tenant to come to the lord in a public place, and there "to place both his hands between the two hands of his lord, by which there is symbolized protection, defense and warranty on the part of the lord and subjection and reverence on that of the tenant, and say these words: 'I become your man with respect to the tenement which I hold of you ... and I will bear you fealty in life and limb and earthly honour ... and I will bear you fealty against all men ... saving the faith owed the lord king and his heirs.'
-And immediately after this [to] swear an oath of fealty to his lord in these words: 'Hear this, lord N., that I will bear you fealty in life and limb, in body, goods, and earthly honour, so help me God and these sacred relics."
-2 Bracton Online 232 http://bracton.law.harvard.edu/Unframed/English/v2/232.htm.
-The Anglo-Saxon Chronicle contains a remarkable and much-debated passage in which William the Conqueror is said to have held court at Salisbury twenty years into his reign, and there summoned and taken direct oaths of homage and fealty from every landowner "of any account" in the whole of England.
-See H. A. Cronne, The Salisbury Oath, 19 HISTORY 248 (1934); J.C.
-Holt, 1086, in COLONIAL ENGLAND, 1066-1215, at 31 (1997).
+&lt;sup>5 The ceremony of homage, recorded by the 13th-century jurist and ecclesiastic Henry de Bracton, required the tenant to come to the lord in a public place, and there "to place both his hands between the two hands of his lord, by which there is symbolized protection, defense and warranty on the part of the lord and subjection and reverence on that of the tenant, and say these words: 'I become your man with respect to the tenement which I hold of you ... and I will bear you fealty in life and limb and earthly honour ... and I will bear you fealty against all men ... saving the faith owed the lord king and his heirs.'
+And immediately after this [to] swear an oath of fealty to his lord in these words: 'Hear this, lord N., that I will bear you fealty in life and limb, in body, goods, and earthly honour, so help me God and these sacred relics.'"
+2

 Acceptance of this form of military tenure obligated the tenant to provide a certain number of knights when called on by the king, and the land held by the tenant was supposed to provide sufficient material support to enable him to meet this military obligation.
-Sometimes, by the process of subinfeudation, the King's direct tenants (or "tenants-in-chief") could spread this burden around by in turn accepting homage from other, lesser nobles and freemen, each of whom would be responsible to the tenantin-chief for a portion of the tenant-in-chief's obligation to provide knight-service.
+Sometimes, by the process of subinfeudation, the King's direct tenants (or "tenants-in-chief") could spread this burden around by in turn accepting homage from other, lesser nobles and freemen, each of whom would be responsible to the tenantin-chief for a portion of the tenant-in-chief's obligation to provide knightservice.
 The tenants-in-chief thereby became "mesne lords" in their own right ("mesne" being Norman French for "middle" or "intermediate").
 There could be several layers of mesne lords (i.e., "land lords") in the feudal hierarchy, at the bottom of which were "tenants in demesne" ("demesne" being Norman French for "domain" or "dominion")-who actually held the land rather than subinfeudating it further.
 Of course, holding land did not mean one actually worked it; a tenant in demesne often left the cultivation and productive use of land to those of lower social status.
-These could be "villeins"-serfs legally bound to the land by birth-or "leasehold" tenants a leasehold being a right to hold land for a term of years in exchange for payment of rent in cash or (more often) kind, and of lesser status than the "freehold" estate held by feudal tenants tracing their rights up the feudal pyramid to the crown.
+These could be "villeins"-serfs legally bound to the land by birth-or "leasehold" tenants-a leasehold being a right to hold land for a term of years in exchange for payment of rent in cash or (more often) kind, and of lesser status than the "freehold" estate held by feudal tenants tracing their rights up the feudal pyramid to the crown.